Bread Technologyintermediateprofessional bakers21 min read · updated 2026-06-26

 10. Staling: why it happens and how method affects it

-Staling is primarily caused by starch retrogradation: the re-crystallisation of amylose and amylopectin chains after baking. [src-095] Freshly baked bread has gelatinised, amorphous starch; over the following hours and days the chains progressively re-order into a stiffer, more crystalline structure, producing a firmer, crumblier crumb.
+Staling is primarily caused by starch retrogradation: the re-crystallisation of amylose and amylopectin chains after baking.
+Freshly baked bread has gelatinised, amorphous starch; over the following hours and days the chains progressively re-order into a stiffer, more crystalline structure, producing a firmer, crumblier crumb.

 The refrigerator trap

 Staling is fastest near 4°C — refrigeration temperature.
 At this temperature, the rearrangement of starch chains is maximised.
 Bread stored at room temperature stales more slowly; frozen bread (at −18°C) stales very slowly because molecular mobility is low, but rapid staling resumes on thawing.
-This is why bakeries use room temperature or freezing for bread storage, never refrigeration. [src-095]
+This is why bakeries use room temperature or freezing for bread storage, never refrigeration.

 How mixing method affects staling rate

-Sponge-and-dough bread, with its higher organic acid content from longer fermentation, has modestly better staling resistance than equivalent CBP bread — the lower pH and more complex crumb structure both contribute. [src-088]
+Sponge-and-dough bread, with its higher organic acid content from longer fermentation, has modestly better staling resistance than equivalent CBP bread — the lower pH and more complex crumb structure both contribute.

 CBP bread and ADD bread require dedicated anti-staling systems because they lack the fermentation benefit:

 • Maltogenic amylase — modifies amylopectin chains during baking so they re-crystallise more slowly.
-This is the most effective anti-staling enzyme in current use. [src-052 — see sister article A3 Enzymes in Bread for detail]
+This is the most effective anti-staling enzyme in current use.

-• Mono- and diglycerides (MDG / E471) — complex with amylose chains during gelatinisation, physically blocking retrogradation. [src-051 — see A3 Emulsifiers in Bread]
+• Mono- and diglycerides (MDG / E471) — complex with amylose chains during gelatinisation, physically blocking retrogradation.

 For artisan straight dough bread with a 2+ hour bulk fermentation, the anti-staling enzyme is optional rather than essential, though it remains beneficial for packaged product.